rubenwardy/minetest_modding_book/_en/quality/releasing.md

     [h]Installation[/h]

-    Unzip the archive, rename the folder to to modfoldername and place it in minetest/mods/minetest/
+    Unzip the archive, rename the folder to superspecial and place it in minetest/mods/

-    (  GNU/Linux: If you use a system-wide installation place it in ~/.minetest/mods/minetest/.  )
+    (  GNU/Linux: If you use a system-wide installation place it in ~/.minetest/mods/.  )

-    (  If you only want this to be used in a single world, place the folder in worldmods/ in your worlddirectory.  )
+    (  If you only want this to be used in a single world, place the folder in worldmods/ in your world directory.  )

     For further information or help see:
     [url]http://wiki.minetest.com/wiki/Installing_Mods[/url]

-If you modify the above example for your mod topic, remember to change "modfoldername" to the name of the folder your mod should be in.
+If you modify the above example for your mod topic, remember to change "superspecial" to the name of your mod.

-### Title
+### Subject

 The subject of topic must be in one of these formats:

 * [Mod] Mod Title [modname]
 * [Mod] Mod Title [version number] [modname]

+For example:
-* eg: [Mod] More Blox [0.1] [moreblox]
+* [Mod] More Blox [0.1] [moreblox]

-### Profit
+This is what the forum topic for the example mod, superspecial, might appear once complete:

 <figure>
     <img src="{{ page.root }}//static/releasing_profit.png" alt="Profit">